HII-C/patient_viewer/README.md

 	npm install # to install project development dependencies typings install # to install TypeScript declarations

+If you do not have `npm` installed and `brew install node` does not work as expected, you may need to [follow the instructions here](https://brew.sh/) to install the `brew` package manager.

 To launch in development mode, run the following terminal command from the `patient_viewer` folder:

 	grunt --force # to serve the project and automatically recompile on file changes